The Email Service

 Before getting started, it is a good idea to kill off all potential bacteria in the bucket.

-This is easily done with a clean washcloth and a bit of household spirits or by giving it a pour with boiling water.
+This is easily done with a clean washcloth and a bit of household spirits or boiling water.

-To get your Grow Kit running you need, beside the bucket and the mycelium, coffee grounds.
+Coffee grounds are the last component, beside the bucket and the mycelium to get your Grow Kit running as you need.
 The grounds should be as fresh as possible - cooled!

 Mix the grounds from one, two or three pots of coffee with the mycelium inside the bucket, using a clean spoon.
 Then close the lid and wait 2-3 days until the mixture has been completely covered with white mycelium.